 </IndustrializableUpgrade>

-It contains the opening and closing tag, and within another tag that is set to “1”.
-With putting the value “1” there with the other tag we define that this value is set to “true”.
-If we change this to “0” we would define it as false.
+It contains the opening and closing tag, and within another property that is set to “1”.
+With putting the value “1” there with the other property, we define that this value is set to “true”.
+If we change this to “0” we would define it as “false”.

-In this case this tag means that the specialist will provide electricity within the range of the trade union.
+In this case this property means that the specialist will provide electricity within the range of the trade union.

 This is a really important one that can contain multiple things.